 In this course, students write coherent essays in varied academic formats, both in and out of class, responding to culturally diverse materials and using appropriate technology.
 Students focus on critical and analytical skills through reading and listening and study aspects of argumentation including formulating theses; researching and identifying sources; evaluating and documenting sources; and communicating persuasively across contexts, purposes, and media.

 SECTION DESCRIPTION: WORDS MATTER

 Each section of English 101 has a different theme or topic.
 In this section of English 101, we are going to focus on one of the essentials of being a good writer: words matter.
 From Black Lives Matter to Time's Up to Never Again, words serve as a conduit to connect personal experiences to the larger, social collective.
 We'll study the history of rhetoric: how effective writing is shaped and how that shape has changed over time.
 We're going to look at historic and classic models of rhetoric.
 And then we'll fast forward to today's world and consider how words matter in our society.
-We'll do that in two ways: first, as a class, we'll read Angie Thomas' amazing novel The Hate U Give, which explores Black Lives Matter.
-You'll also be choosing an issue that is important to you and researching how that issue is portrayed, through rhetoric, in our contemporary society.
+You'll choose an issue that is important to you and research how that issue is portrayed, through rhetoric, in our contemporary society.